FernanCetinaE/TeamOsiris/README.md

 * Ricardo Reyes Balam Cupul-TIZ                [@rhzx0r](https://github.com/rhzx0r)

 # Description
-Our project is intended to help students learn contents Advanced Geometry and Engineering Fundamentals.
+Our project is intended to help students learn contents of Advanced Geometry and Software Engineering Fundamentals.
-For this porpouse we will develop a website with the most relevant information of these subjects, tips to study and expand class materials
+For this purpose we will develop a website with the most relevant information of these subjects, tips to study and expand class materials

 # Users
 Our project is intended to help students of 1st semester of UADY studying Software Engineering.